Is Guardian Liberty Voice a Scam?

 The benefit was using the work as samples and getting clients from it.
 I also made a good friend who regularly tells me about the sites she's found and vice versa.
 I did connect with one of the editors on the site but lost contact again when I struggled to get started on his site (more of an issue with me finding my way around the site than anything else).

-While it was okay for growing my craft as a writer, that was only for a short period of time.
+Update: While it was okay for growing my craft as a writer, that was only for a short period of time.
 There are plenty of other ways to grow your craft and make money online.
 I don't recommend Guardian Liberty Voice to anyone.
 The pay is atrocious, especially without stipends and without actually seeing the money.

 Rather than Guardian Liberty Voice, I recommend Daily Voice News for those wanting to be online journalists.
 You do need some journalistic qualities already, but it is a site to be able to make money and actually get paid.
 The site is still growing, but the owners have proven to be trust worthy individuals.
 Another site I currently write at is Inquisitr, which offers training and is similar to Guardian Liberty Voice.
 The benefit is that the pay is better and you get paid weekly.
+It's not a perfect site, but it's at least honest in the fact that it pays!

 Would I go as far to say that Guardian Liberty Voice is a scam?
 Yes, now I would!